kimariyb/SpectraLM/docs/nmr_1d_rulebook.md

 ### 14.6 Confusing benchmark cleanliness with experimental cleanliness

-Failure: concluding that no impurities or solvent are present because their peaks are absent from the generated image.
+Failure: concluding that no impurities or solvent are present because their peaks are absent from the generated benchmark peak tables.

-Correction: the rendering pipeline omits them by design.
+Correction: the synthetic/normalized benchmark pipeline omits them by design.

 ## 15. Worked Example: Ethanol-Like Pattern